Weighted Lap Pad Sensory Tool: The Easy Way

 We will be using a pillowcase for the lap pad structure.
 No measuring and cutting fabric is needed.
 The use of a pillowcase is just an easy and less time-consuming way to make a weighted lap pad rather than the traditional way.
 Use a thick, sturdier pillowcase rather than a pillowcase made of thin fabric.
 An additional pillowcase is needed to cover the weighted lap pad so that it stays clean, though this is optional.

 I recommend using plastic poly-pellets for the weight.
 Do not use lead fishing weights (contains lead), dried beans, or sand as those are not washable.
 The poly-pellets are washable and have a nice feel through the fabric.
-Dried beans may mold if spilled on as well as attract mice and bugs.
+Dried beans and rice may mold if spilled on as well as attract mice and bugs.
 At this time, I am unaware of a greener, more environmentally friendly alternative to poly-pellets.
 If you come across a plant-based poly-pellet, please let me know.
 Comment below or contact me here, and I will update this post.
 Thank you!

 How Much Weight Should a Weighted Lap Pad be?